Harlow-CS/zomboidBot/README.md

 whitelisted_write_settings="PVP,SafetySystem,SpawnPoint,SpawnItems,PingLimit"
 ```

-### Running the server with Docker
+### Running the Bot + Server with Docker
 Run the following commands:
 ```
 make docker-build
 docker run -p 16261:16261/udp -p 8766:8766/tcp -p 16262-16266:16262-16266/tcp zomboid-bot-image
 ```

-The server should now be set up like the real thing.
-It won't be accessible to the internet unless you manually set up port forwarding on your router.
+The bot should now be set up like the real thing.
+The server itself won't be accessible to the internet unless you manually set up port forwarding on your router.

 ## Running Discord Bot locally
 Run the following commands: